singsonn/atmega-two-7-segment-counter/README.md

 ### Prerequisites

-*Schematics of the circuit to be provided at a later time.*
+*PDF for the schematics of the circuit is available, see `atmega-two-7-segment-counter.pdf`*

 Parts needed: